-(1) If a person who has filed a declaration on behalf of another person lacks the authority of representation, the court refuses to hear the declaration and does not permit the person to perform procedural acts in the court.

-(2) A participant of the proceedings may request verification of the authority of representation of the representative of another participant of the proceedings at every stage of the proceedings in every judicial instance.

-(3) If the absence of authority of representation is established in the course of the proceedings, the participant of those proceedings is deemed to not have participated in the proceedings in which he or she was represented without the authority of representation, unless the participant subsequently ratifies the procedural acts performed by the person who purported to be the participant's representative.

-(4) An advocate is assumed to have the authority of representation.
-If a procedural document is signed by an advocate as the representative of a participant of the proceedings, the corresponding power of attorney does not need not be annexed to the procedural document, but the court is entitled to require presentation of the power of attorney.
+- (1) If a person who has filed a declaration on behalf of another person lacks the authority of representation, the court refuses to hear the declaration and does not permit the person to perform procedural acts in the court. - (2) A participant in proceedings may request verification of the authority of representation of the representative of another participant in proceedings at every stage of the proceedings in every judicial instance. - (3) If the absence of authority of a representation is established during the proceedings, the participant in those proceedings is deemed not to have participated in the proceedings in which he or she was represented without the authority of representatation, unless the participant subsequently ratifies the procedural acts performed by the person who purported to be the participant's representative. - (4) An advocate is presumed to have the authority of representation.
+If a procedural document is signed by an advocate as the representative of a participant in proceedings, the corresponding power of attorney does not need not be annexed to the procedural document, but the court is entitled to require presentation of the power of attorney.